tibco-bnl/workshop-tibco-platform/docs/howto/how-to-dp-openshift-aro-aks-setup-guide.md

 ## Original documentation can be found and referred in future here:
 [ARO docs from tp-helm-charts](https://github.com/TIBCOSoftware/tp-helm-charts/tree/main/docs/workshop/aro%20(Azure%20Red%20Hat%20OpenShift))

+This document is with extra details while following the above document and make all the things working.

 ## Table of Contents
 <!-- TOC -->
 - [Introduction](#introduction)